+The Islamic heritage of Italy

 It is worth noting that Taranto in Apuila and Amantea in Calabria were also temporary Muslim territories in Italy in the 9th century, but archaeological and written evidence is becoming increasingly difficult to find due to the political climate of Islam in Europe.

 Venice was one of the most prosperous cities of the Italian Renaissance, its location and connections to Constantinople, Egypt, the Holy Land made it a treasury of commerce.
-Venice's reliance on trade and shipping meant they valued money and wealth over religious and cultural differences.
+Venice's reliance on trade and shipping meant that money and wealth came before religious and cultural differences.
 Venice's economy grew due to its expertise in maritime trade and trade in various resources from the East.
-Black pepper, the black gold of the Middle Ages, enriched Venice.
-It was brought to Egypt from India and then sold across Europe from the Alexandrian markets in Venice.
+Black pepper, considered the black gold of the Middle Ages, enriched Venice and was brought to Egypt from India and then sold across Europe from the Alexandrian markets in Venice.

 Venetian glass work is well known, particularly on the island of Murano, but the history of glasswork in Venice begins with traders acquiring craftsmanship from Syria and Egypt.
 The ash used for the unique quality of Venetian glass originally comes from Egypt.

 St. Mark's Basilica is one of the most visited cathedrals in Venice and a memorial to St. Mark the Evangelist.
-Among the magnificent display of gold-embossed artwork and mosaics, visitors can find a mosaic depicting the theft of Mark's remains from Alexandria, Egypt.
-Two Venetian traders stole his remains and placed them in a barrel of pork and cabbage leaves to avoid a thorough inspection by Muslim guards.
+Among the magnificent display of gilded relief artwork and mosaics, visitors can see a mosaic depicting the theft of the relics of Saint Mark from Alexandria, Egypt.
+Two Venetian traders stole his relics and placed them in a barrel of pork and cabbage leaves to avoid a thorough inspection by Muslim guards.

 Discover all our halal-friendly properties in Venice.

-Naples is the cobblestone time capsule, home of Mount Vesuvius and Pompeii and Neapolitan pizza, but it was also home to Cem Sultan, a pretender to the Ottoman throne in the 15th century.
+Naples is the cobblestone time capsule, home of Mount Vesuvius, Pompeii and Neapolitan pizza.
+It was also home to Cem Sultan, a pretender to the Ottoman throne in the 15th century.
 Although he was a Muslim, he was supported by the Pope and fled with his family to the Kingdom of Naples, where his male descendants were bestowed the title Principe de Sayd by the Pope in 1492.
 His family lived in Naples until the 17th century.